ChunZhou1/jsonTree/README.md

 # JSON Tree Display
 # How to run the program:

-1: Open the Terminal under the **Client** directory.
+1: Open the terminal under the **Client** directory.

-2: **npm install**
+2: ```npm install```

-3: **npm start**
+3: ```npm start```

 # How to run automatic testing:

-1: Open the Terminal under the **Client** directory.
+1: Open the terminal under the **Client** directory.

-2: **npx cypress open**
+2: ```npx cypress open```

 # Summary of the assignment

-The software is used to display and operate the JSON tree, You can edit, delete, add the node on the JSON tree.
+The software is used to display and operate on the JSON tree, You can edit, delete, add nodes to the JSON tree.
 But not all the node on the tree can be added and deleted.
 For example, **"price"** key can only be edited, Because the price value is not contained in the array, so I think the **"price"** key only has one value.

 **About edit, delete, add node**:
-You can place the mouse on the **leaf node** on the tree and right click.
+You can place the mouse on the **leaf node** on the tree and right click on it.
 The popup menu will show up.

-Additionally, You can not delete all nodes under the parent node.
+Additionally, You can not delete all the nodes under the parent node.
 Because if you do that, I can not add a node under this parent node as I do not know the key name.

 # software structure: #